Han unification: Graphemes versus glyphs

 A grapheme is the smallest abstract unit of meaning in a writing system.
 Any grapheme has many possible glyph expressions, but all are recognized as the same grapheme by those with reading and writing knowledge of a particular writing system.
-Although Unicode typically assigns characters to code points to express the graphemes within a system of writing, the Unicode Standard (section 3.4 D7) does caution:
+Although Unicode typically assigns characters to code points to express the graphemes within a system of writing, the Unicode Standard (section 3.4 D7) cautions:

-An abstract character does not necessarily correspond to what a user thinks of as a "character" and should not be confused with a grapheme.